AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 - Level Editor*
 - Game Logic Editor*
 <!---
-- 3D Model Editor*
+- 3D Model Viewer and Exporter/Importer*
 - In-game Cutscene Editor*
 -->

 *This feature may not be implemented/is not currently prioritized since I haven't looked into it and it looks hard to do at first glance.
 ## Setup for usage
-Currently, there are no releases and I'm not sure how to include the dependencies in my project, so:
+Currently, there are no releases, so:
 - [Download&Install Python](https://www.python.org/downloads/) (using 3.13.2)
 - Now that you have Python, you can use pip(Package Installer for Python) to install the two following modules:
 - [Download&Install NDSPy](https://pypi.org/project/ndspy/) (using 4.2.0)